construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/000_welcome_to_the_pond.md

 Hey there, beautiful souls!
 I'm Trish, and I'm so blessed to be your guide on this incredible journey we're taking together.
 Whether you're a curious middle schooler, a parent wanting to learn alongside your children, or an elder ready to embrace new wisdom - this path is designed for you.

 We're not just learning about computers and technology here, y'all.
-We're building a sacred practice that honors our ancestors while preparing us for the future.
+We're building a aspiringly-sacred practice that honors our ancestors while preparing us for the future.
 Out here in the high desert, where our families are already building homes with our hands, sharing meals under starlit skies, and praying together while honoring those who walked this land before us - technology becomes another way to serve love.

 ## The Complete Journey Ahead 🛤️✨